MicrosoftDocs/minecraft-creator/creator/Reference/Content/ParticlesReference/ParticleComponents/minecraftParticle_motion_parametric.md

 # Particle Documentation - Particle Motion Parametric component

+This component directly controls the particle.

+>![NOTE]
+> This component won't work for either manually-emitted particles, or entity-based particle emitters that aren't in local space.

 ```json
 "minecraft:particle_motion_parametric": {
     // directly set the position relative to the emitter.